2020 Home Depot Credit Card Review – WalletHub Editors

 The Verdict: Home improvement is an expensive endeavor, which means any trip to Home Depot can be one, too.
 Considering that purchases of more than $900 each account for about 20% of the company’s sales and most Americans have less than $1,000 in savings, it’s clear that financing is likely to enter the equation.

 That helps to explain why financing needs represent one of the biggest reasons consumers are interested in the Home Depot® Credit Card.
 After all, the card doesn’t offer rewards, which essentially rules out its usefulness if you can pay for purchases in full by your due date.
-It also offers a 0% introductory interest rate for six months on purchases of at least $250.
-That might seem appealing until you consider that missing a payment by a day or leaving even $1 unpaid by the end of the intro period will result in interest applying retroactively to your entire original purchase amount at a rate as high as 26.99%.
+It also offers a 0% introductory interest rate for six months on purchases of at least $299.
+That might seem appealing until you consider that missing a payment by a day or leaving even $1 unpaid by the end of the intro period will result in interest applying retroactively to your entire original purchase amount at a high rate.

 So, as you’ll see below, most people likely will be better off sourcing the plastic they need for their home-improvement projects elsewhere.